rob4lderman/coursera-finance-computational-finance/week6.md

 * Use random number generator
     * to create simulated values
     * for a model
+    * values pulled from a random variable distribution
 * Run many simulations
     * to find the "typical" behavior
 * Useful for: